This article is segmented into three parts in order to present in detail the various aspects of exploits and exploit kits.

 All software vulnerabilities don’t pose the same threat.
 Indeed, to be exploited some require special conditions and others only give limited access to the remote system.
 That is why an organization, the MITRE, handles referencing.

-Once a vulnerability is discovered and made public, it is added to the Common Vulnerabilities and Exposures (CVE) dictionary as a CVE identifier.
+Once a vulnerability is discovered and made public, the exploits definition is added to the Common Vulnerabilities and Exposures (CVE) dictionary as a CVE identifier.
 The assessment of the criticality of vulnerabilities is governed by the Common Vulnerability Scoring System (CVSS).

 This assessment consists of three measures called metrics and consisting of various risk factors.
 The higher the risk factor, the greater will be the metric value, with 10 being the maximum value.
 Unreferenced vulnerabilities and vulnerabilities for which there is no patch available are called by the name « 0-day ».
 However, this doesn’t affect their CVSS score.